simplex-chat/simplex-chat/docs/GLOSSARY.md

 ## Centralized network

 Centralized networks are provided or controlled by a single entity.
 The examples are Threema, Signal, WhatsApp and Telegram.
-The advantage of that is that the provider can innovate faster, and to have a centralized approach to security.
-But the disadvantage is that this same provider can change or discontinue the service, and leak, sell or disclose in some other way all users data, including about who they are connected with.
+The advantage of that design is that the provider can innovate faster, and has a centralized approach to security.
+But the disadvantage is that the provider can change or discontinue the service, and leak, sell or disclose in some other way all users' data, including who they are connected with.

 ## Content padding